 We would be grateful if you could spend ten minutes filling in our survey.

 We’d love as much detailed comments as possible, but if you can only tick the relevant boxes below, your response is still vital, and will still help to shape our plan.
-We recommend reading the AONB Management Plan and the Ring of Gullion Landscape Partnership Scheme Report before answering the questions.
+We recommend reading the AONB Management Plan, the draft plan below and the Ring of Gullion Landscape Partnership Scheme Report before answering the questions.